 It is an offence to start demolition works without giving the right notice.
 Conditions may need to be imposed, which can only be determined by our visit to the site prior to works starting.

 In order to demolish a site in Solihull, you must return the demolition notice form, giving us 6 weeks notice.
-This must show:
+The fee is £243.00.